Freddie Mercury: Relationships

 From 1979 to 1985, while living in Munich, Mercury was friends with Austrian actress Barbara Valentin, who is featured in the video for "It's a Hard Life", and initially lived together with her and her daughter before moving into his own apartment.
-In Munich, Mercury was able to escape the media spotlight, lived out his sexuality, drifted in the local gay scene, and had an intense love relationship with German restaurateur Winfried "Winnie" Kirchberger.
+In Munich, Mercury was able to escape the media spotlight, drifted in the local gay scene, and had an intense love relationship with German restaurateur Winfried "Winnie" Kirchberger.
 Mercury also lived temporarily at Kirchberger's apartment and thanked him "for board and lodging" in the liner notes of his 1985 album Mr. Bad Guy.
 He wore a silver wedding band given to him by Kirchberger.
 A close friend described him as Mercury's "great love" in Germany.

 By 1985, he began another long-term relationship, with Irish-born hairdresser Jim Hutton (1949–2010) whom he referred to as his husband.
 Mercury described their relationship as one built on solace and understanding, and said that he "honestly couldn't ask for better".
 Hutton, who tested HIV-positive in 1990, lived with Mercury for the last seven years of his life, nursed him during his illness, and was present at his bedside when he died.
 Mercury wore a gold wedding band, given to him by Hutton in 1986, until the end of his life.
 He was cremated with it on.
 Hutton later relocated from London to the bungalow he and Mercury had built for themselves in Ireland.